matty147/Tic_tac_toe/README.md

 |0|0|0|0|0|
 |0|0|0|0|0|
 ```
-> After that continue the steps fromt before until somebody wins
+> After that continue the steps from before until somebody wins
 ```
 Row: 4 Col:4
 |0|0|0|0|0|